shiahalan/req-dep-graph-76887568/README.md

 ## Project 2: SRS Dependency Graph Generator
 ### Alan Shiah

+## Usage
+In order to build the project, run the command 'make' in the root directory.
+To run the file, use the command 'make run' in the root directory.
+Finally, to remove the file, use the command 'make clean'.

 ## Modules
 graphParser.h
 - Parses given SRS.md file and creates a dependency graph that is then output to SRS-Dependency-Graph.txt